elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

 - {: .pr} What a night! the snow!
-It is as if the snow and the night had furiously beaten each other: large masses of shadow bring down with them the panel of the sky, and the cavalry of flakes rushes down in the whipped flight of its one hundred thousand burnous.
+As if the snow and the night fight each other with unrelenting fury: large masses of shadow bring down with them the panel of the sky, and the cavalry of flakes rushes down in the whipped flight of its one hundred thousand burnous.

 ---